Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-priority.rst

 Name
 ====

-VIDIOC_G_PRIORITY - VIDIOC_S_PRIORITY - Query or request the access priority associated with a file descriptor
+VIDIOC_G_PRIORITY - VIDIOC_S_PRIORITY - Query or request the woke access priority associated with a file descriptor

 Synopsis
 ========